 Several species in the snapper grouper fishery management unit, though they occupy the same time and space in the reef environment, occupy different trophic niches.
 For example, blueline tilefish consume a higher diversity of organisms and prey that is more closely associated with the bottom (Bielsa and Labinski 1987).
-In contrast, the diet of snowy grouper is more specialized and prey items are found higher in the water column.
+In contrast, the diet of snowy grouper, a co-ocurring species in portions of the South Atlantic, is more specialized and prey items are found higher in the water column.
 It has been suggested that the different trophic niches reduces the interspecific competition for food items between these two species (Bielsa and Labinski 1987).